Azure/reliable-web-app-pattern-dotnet/workshop/5 - Security/README.md

 The Reliable Web App reference application uses User-Assigned Managed Identities rather than System-Assigned.
 The major difference is that User-Assigned Managed Identities are not tied to a specific Azure resource.
 This allows you to use the same identity across multiple resources.
 This is useful when you have multiple resources that need to access the same Azure resources.

 Of course, you also need to create the User-Assigned Managed Identity, then assign it to the various resources, then assign the appropriate permissions to the identity.
-This is all done through the Azure CLI, Azure portal, or even ARM or bicep templates when provisioning the Azure resources.
+You can assign permissions to a user-assigned managed identity through the Azure portal, CLI tools, ARM, Bicep, or other IaC tools such as Terraform when provisioning the Azure resources.
+Use Azure Verified Modules to make this process easier

 #### Creating bicep files